Leadership problems are rarely where they appear.

 Nik Bishop

-Organisations rarely struggle to decide what matters.
+Schools don't struggle to decide what matters.
 They struggle to sustain attention on it together.

 Book a Conversation